Xunnamius/black-flag-extensions/README.md

       ],
       // ▼ Ignored if y is not given.
 If x and y ARE given, since this occurs
       //   after the x config, this update will overwrite any others.
 Use the
-      //   functional form + object spread to preserve the old configuration
+      //   functional form + object spread to preserve the old configuration.
       y: {
         when: (currentYArgValue, fullArgv) =>
           fullArgv.x === 'a' && currentYArgValue > 5,